Hemingray-42 Glass Insulator Value & Identification Guide

 Hemingray 42 Insulators Blue Glass

 If you collect antique glass insulators, you may encounter the venerable Hemingray-42 telegraph insulator.
 This recognizable model came in many different colors, some of which are rare and valuable.
-Learn about the history of the Hemingray-42, as well as how to identify one you may have found.
+Learn about the electrifying history of the Hemingray-42, as well as how to identify one you may have found.

 History of the Hemingray-42 Insulator

-If you've ever driven by old telegraph lines next to a railroad, you may have noticed the glass insulators sparkling at the top of the poles.
 During the era when telegraphs were a primary method of communication, these glass insulators kept the wires from coming into direct contact with the sometimes wet poles.
-This helped insulate the signal and allow it to travel across the country.
-According to Hemingray Info, the Hemingray-42 was one of the most common styles of glass insulators.
+This helped insulate the signal and allowed it to travel across the country.
+The Hemingray-42 was one of the most common styles of glass insulators.
 Millions of them were produced between 1921 and 1960.
 Even today, they are extremely common in antique stores, flea markets, and even garage sales.

-Identifying a Hemingray-42 Glass Insulator
+How to Identify a Hemingray-42 Glass Insulator

 Dates for Hemingray-42 Insulators